Captioning the backchannel: How captions clarify and equalize sounds

 When sounds in the background are captioned, they come forward.
 All sounds become equally “loud” on the caption track.

-Dr. Sean Zdenek is an associate professor of technical and professional writing at the University of Delaware.
-He is the author of Reading Sounds: Closed-Captioned Media and Popular Culture (University of Chicago Press, 2015).
+Access, sound, captioning, film/media.
+Sean Zdenek is an associate professor of technical and professional writing at the University of Delaware.
+His book, Reading Sounds: Closed-Captioned Media and Popular Culture, won the 2017 award for best book in technical or scientific communication from the Conference on College Composition and Communication (CCCC).

-1. The only thing is, it doesn’t say who is chattering.
+The only thing is, it doesn’t say who is chattering.
 Cultural notes: in my “hood” chattering usually refers to teeth, whereas a crowd would “murmur”.